-The Community Foundation for The Central Savannah River Area
+Community Foundation for the Central Savannah River Area (CSRA)

 Grants of up to $15,000 to Georgia and South Carolina nonprofits and public entities in the Augusta area for programs that address community needs.
-Program areas include civic affairs, arts and culture, education, community development, human services, health, children and family services, and the environment.
+Program areas include arts and culture, youth enrichment and education, health and the environment, and people in need.

 The Community Foundation looks for proposals which:

-- Has a program/project that will positively impact persons and/or the community.
+- Have a program/project that will positively impact persons and/or the community;

 - Develop competencies and skills enabling individuals to live fuller, more productive lives;

-- Addresses a significant need affecting a broad segment of the region's population or special populations;
+- Addresses a significant need affecting the region's population or special populations;

-- Demonstrate the capacity to provide the necessary services using good administrative and financial management;
+- Demonstrate their capacity to provide the necessary services using good administrative and financial management.

-When evaluating requests, The Community Foundation also considers the balance of geography, needs and resources in the community.
+When evaluating requests, The Community Foundation also considers the balance of geography, needs, and resources in the six-county service area.

 The Community Foundation will consider the funding of new organizations for start-up or operating support, and smaller organizations for operating support.
 However, because The Community Foundation is interested in funding work that continues to address community needs long after the grant funds are depleted, these requests are reviewed carefully on a case-by-case basis and must make a convincing case that: